MartinMurithi/NFT-Preview/README.md

 # NFT-Preview
-->A challenge to create an NFT Preview Card from Frontend mentor
+->A challenge to create an NFT Preview Card from Frontend mentor using HTML and CSS